GLMike/info2180-lab1/README.md

-# info2180-lab1
+# INFO2180 Lab 1
-repository created for INFO2180 Lab 1
+this is Lab 1 for Shane-Michael Thompson